TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. class:: set([iterable])
            frozenset([iterable])

-   Return a new set or frozenset object whose elements are taken from *iterable*.
+   Return a new set or frozenset object whose elements are taken kutoka *iterable*.
 The elements of a set must be :term:`hashable`.
 To represent sets of sets, the inner sets must be :class:`frozenset` objects.
 If *iterable* is not specified, a new empty set is